 The Hope, and many more books.

 “This book could be the match that ignites a fiery reawakening within the Catholic Church.”

-The Universe is a Green Dragon, The Universe story (with Thomas Berry), The Heart of the Universe
+The Universe is a Green Dragon and The Heart of the Universe

 “Prophecy involves confronting pain and encountering beauty, both for the prophet and whoever listens attentively.
 For forty years, Matthew Fox has been America’s principal prophet to the Roman Catholic Church….Fox is not merely a pundit, content to analyze the gravity of our predicament.
 As a prophet he sees the way forward and articulates that way.
 What has been repressed, after all, by the Vatican’s bureaucracy is not merely a political alternative to its rule by denial, but the movement of Spirit through men and women who have willingly paid the price for speaking and acting on behalf of their vision of a genuinely apostolic Christianity, where care for the poor and embracing diversity are once again virtues.